danial2026/kaminari_extension/README.md

 - Added privacy policy and terms of service pages
 - Enhanced event handling with a new event-handlers.js file for better modularity and maintainability

+### Version 0.4.2 (e7ae5d4)
+- Updated folder-preview.html to use relative paths for script imports
+- Enhanced snackbar functionality in folder-preview.js for improved user experience and error handling

 ## Features